 Often perceived as a bit of a black art, Astronavigation, also known as Celestial Navigation or simply Astronav, is a means of pinpointing your vessel's position on the surface of the Earth by measuring the angle between the Horizon and the Sun, Planets, Stars or Moon.
 It is an acquired skill, but one that gives a great deal of satisfaction when you make landfall where and when expected.

 If you are already familiar with Astro Navigation, but are content to use nothing but the Sun, the Sun Almanac and Sight Reduction Tables on this site are ideal.
 With no extraneous data cluttering up the pages you will be able to reduce a Sunsight quickly and easily.

 To make the entire Sight Reduction process as easy as possible there is even a Sight Reduction Form and Plotting Sheet for you to try.
 The version here was developed from the one in the Sextant User's Guide by Andrew Evans; probably the best introduction to Astronavigation on the web.
-Keep an eye out for his book on Single Handed Sailing which will be published later this year.
+Keep an eye out for his book new book on Single Handed Sailing.

 Many navigators end up developing their own sight reduction forms, and there are several variations on the plotting sheet, so find the version you're most comfortable with and adapt it to suit.